CSE232-MSU/CSE232/Labs/lab02.md

 ### `mv`

-The `mv` command is short for "move" and is identical to `cp`, except the original source doesn't exist after if is moved to the destination. `mv` does not need the `-r` flag to move folders, it is happy to move folders just like files.
+The `mv` command is short for "move" and is identical to `cp`, except the original source doesn't exist after it has been moved to the destination. `mv` does not need the `-r` flag to move folders, it is happy to move folders just like files.
 Example:

 ```bash
 mv other other2